mNalon/iterables-challenge/README.md

 npm test
 ```

-If all tests pass, you won!!!
+If all tests pass, you did good!!!